About The Mother Lode

 This was my experience during the pandemic and I am trying to relearn new ways of being as I emerge from our isolation.
 A way of being that does not require me to sacrifice myself for my children.
 A conviction that I do not need to be a good girl at all times.
 A realization that it is not my job to make others comfortable, to always accommodate, to put others first.
 This feels revolutionary and it is, because our conditioning as women is to take a back seat, to put our needs last, to take one for the team.
 But I do not want that legacy continuing with my two daughters.
 This newsletter is, in part, for them.
 It documents mini acts of my rebellion against who I was taught I should be.
 As a woman, as a mother, as a writer, as a wife.

-I live in Palo Alto, with my two daughters and one husband.
+I live in Palo Alto with my two daughters.
 My previous careers include working as an editor for nine years at HarperOne, and as the ghostwriter of eleven books.
-I’m the publisher at Literary Mama, and my published writing can be found on Scary Mommy, The Lily, The Brevity Blog, and The Voices Project.
+I’m the publisher of Literary Mama, and my published writing can be found on Scary Mommy, The Lily, Isele Magazine, Mutha Magazine, The Brevity Blog, and The Voices Project.
 I was born in Chicago, spent most of my childhood in St. Louis, Missouri, went to college at Wake Forest University, and then moved to California, where I truly feel at home.
 I’m an identical twin, an exvangelical, and an avid reader of books.
 These identities will inevitably appear in the writing, as they all influence who I am as a mother.

 I’ll keep most posts relatively brief and engaging.
 I hope you will respond in the comments and propel the discussion further.
 I know I won’t get everything right in my posts, and invite readers to call me out on perspectives I’ve missed, or angles I haven’t considered.
 I truly envision The Mother Lode as a place for conversation and the kind of consciousness raising that happened in the second wave of feminism.
 The world needs more than one voice; it needs all of us together calling out for what we deserve.